Build Your First Agent

 ctx.reply(asyncio.run(run_workflow()))

-agent.run() agent-framework --pre to your requirements.txt, and use OpenAIChatClient with ctx.llm_base_url and ctx.llm_api_key because Agent Sim exposes an OpenAI-compatible Chat Completions gateway.
+agent.run() agent-framework --pre to your requirements.txt, and use OpenAIChatClient with ctx.llm_base_url and ctx.llm_api_key because Hire the Agent exposes an OpenAI-compatible Chat Completions gateway.
 See the single-agent docs and workflow docs.

 3. LLM Access (3 Tiers)